Hello, World,

 # Choosing a hosting provider

 Furthermore, avoid any providers with generally low reputation in their IP ranges.
-One such example is Contabo - I would recommend avoiding Contabo for self-hosting email (trust me, I tried - I mean, I did pretty good, but not without a plethora of issues that took months to only half-mitigate).
+One such example I can give first-hand is Contabo - I would recommend avoiding Contabo for self-hosting email (I tried, and, I mean, I did pretty good, but not without a plethora of issues that took months to only half-mitigate - it is better to stick with something higher-end for such sensitive infrastructure).

 This leaves us with mid-to-high-end hosting providers with acceptable IP reputation.
 High-end hosting providers are often more reliable, but can result in higher costs.
 I would recommend sticking to mid-range providers to ensure a balance between economic burden and quality.